RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Conclusion

 \section{Conclusion}

-Raman spectroscopy has slowly started to gain more attention with the advances in SERS technolgy.
-The gradual decrease of cost and complexity in computing raman spectrum, is paving the way to large scale raman spectrum data collection for diverse tasks.
-Therefore, we need suitable machine learning methods to analyze these large scale Raman spectrum data.
-However, there has not yet been any model developed for the sole purpose of Raman spectroscopy analysis, motivated and designed based on the properties of Raman spectrum.
-Recently, existing methods like CNN or SVM has shown success in Raman spectrum analysis, but in this work we presented reasonings that such methods may not always be suitable for Raman spectra analysis.
+Raman spectroscopy has slowly started to gain more attention with the advances in SERS technology.
+The gradual decrease of cost and complexity in computing the Raman spectrum, is paving the way to large-scale Raman spectrum data collection for diverse tasks.
+Therefore, we need suitable machine learning methods to analyze these large-scale Raman spectrum data.
+However, there has not yet been any model developed for the sole purpose of Raman spectroscopy analysis, motivated and designed based on the unique properties of the Raman spectrum.
+Recently, existing methods like CNN or SVM have shown success in Raman spectrum analysis, but in this work we presented reasoning that such methods may not be $100\%$ suitable for Raman spectra analysis.

 In this work, we present RamanNet, a generalized neural network architecture for Raman spectrum analysis.
 We take intuitions from the nature of data and design our model accordingly.
 We propose modifications to the convolutional network behaviors and emulate such operations using multi-layer perceptrons.
-This adjustment brings the best out of both worlds and it is reflected in evaluating the model on 4 public datasets.
-Not only, RamanNet outperforms all the state-of-the-art approaches in Raman spectroscopy analysis, it achieves it adopting less complexity.
+This adjustment brings the best out of both worlds and it is reflected in our carefully designed experimental evaluation of the model on 4 public datasets.
+Not only that, the RamanNet outperforms all the state-of-the-art approaches in Raman spectroscopy analysis, it achieves it by adopting much less complexity.
 Moreover, RamanNet generates embeddings from spectrum which is much better than what is obtained from PCA, the defacto standard in Raman spectrum analysis.
-Furthermore, we examined the interpretibility of RamanNet and it was reveled that the model is capable of focusing on the actual important information.
+Furthermore, we examined the interpretability of RamanNet particularly on a disease dataset and it was revealed that the model is capable of focusing on the (biologically) meaningful information.

 The future direction of this research can be manifold.
 Firstly, we wish to evaluate RamanNet on more large-scale datasets, as they become public.
-Secondly, we have not performed any preprocessing or background removal of the spectra, we wish to investigate this further with more dedicated study to infer the denoising capabilities of RamanNet.
-Last but not least, we also wish to experiment with multiple particle data to assess if RamanNet is capable of identifying, segmenting and extracting the signatures of the different particles.
+Secondly, we have not performed any preprocessing or background removal of the spectra, we wish to investigate this further with a more dedicated study to infer the denoising capabilities of RamanNet.
+Last but not the least, we also wish to experiment with multiple particle data to assess if RamanNet is capable of identifying, segmenting and extracting the signatures of the different particles.